unitystation/unitystation-wiki/tools/craftableLister/readMe.md

 - You must have [node.js](https://nodejs.org/en/) installed.
 - You must have the [UnityStation](https://github.com/unitystation/unitystation) project cloned.

+## Setup

+Some listers require a dictionary of all the prefabs and their corresponding sprites.
+This will take a long time at first, but will speed up all the listing processes to instant.

+- textures.js (7Mb file, ~50k lines);
+- prefabs.js (1Mb file, ~4k lines

+  You must first generate these 2 files.
+Follow the instructions below.

+1. edit textureCrawler.js and change this variable to point to the "UnityProject"! folder on your computer.
+   > const basePath = 'C:/git/unitystation/UnityProject';
+2. Open a bash console in the craftableLister folder (windows explorer, right click, Git Bash Here )
+3. Run this command "node textureCrawler.js". this will generate the files mentioned above.

 ## Food Lister

 It will output: